-Where a parent/carer has been notified that a place is not available for a student, every effort will be made by the local authority to help the parent/carer to find a place in a suitable alternative school.
+Where a parent/carer has been notified that a place is not available for a child, every effort will be made by the local authority to help the parent/carer to find a place in a suitable alternative school.
 Parents/Carers who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the chair of governors at the school address.
+Further details of the appeals process are available by writing to Vicky Howard, Clerk to the Governing Body at the school address.